01010111/zerolib/README.md

 Zerolib is a library of extensions, utilities, and other helpful classes for making games quickly in haxeflixel!

+**notice: this library is in an alpha state, and may introduce breaking changes with updates**

 ## Installing
 With Haxe and Flixel installed, use this command to install:
 ```